chrischristensen21/Four-Decades-of-Film-A-Movie-Machine-Learning-Model/README.md

 ## About

 For this project we created a [movie website](https://moviemodel.herokuapp.com/m) that contains over 40 years of movie data to explore and also contains a machine learing model that allows users to predict the gross earnings of a hypothetical movie scenarios based on the writer, star actor, genre, budget and runtime.
-There are 6 section the user can scroll through which are as follows: About, Model, Director, Movie, Star, and Creators.
+The data was cleaned using python pandas.
+The machine learning model was created using Python with a random forest regressor from the Scikit-learn library.
+The visualizations were created using tableau and embedded into the site.
+A flask application was created and deployed via heroku.

 ## Website Layout